uwidev/life-disciplines-projects/000 Inbox/00 ❗ Readme.md

 ---
-aliases: ❗ Readme
+aliases: [❗ Readme, LDP]
 tags: [ info ]
-version: 0.2
+version: 0.3
 ---
 # Hello!
 Welcome to Life-Disciplines-Projects (LDP), a life-management framework designed by [uwi](https://twitter.com/uwidev).
 This framework's main application and demo is through [Obsidian](https://obsidian.md/), but being a framework, it can also be applied elsewhere.

-It's an attempt to redefine one's relationship with work by reducing [[Friction]] and increasing velocity towards their intended life's purpose ([[Ikigai]]).
+LDP is an attempt to redefine one's relationship with work by reducing [[Friction]], eventually creating velocity towards their declared life's purpose ([[Ikigai]]).

 LDP takes inspiration from many places, pulling the best ideas and mashing them together.
-Concepts included can be sourced from, but not including:
+Concepts are sourced from, but not limited to:
 - [[Ikigai]]
 - [[Getting Things Done]]
 - [[Pillars, Pipelines, Vaults (PPV)]]